chen700564/sdnet/README.md

 mapping.json: a Dict mapping, the key is label name, the value is mapping words for each label (is commonly label name ).

 ### Pretrained SDNet
-The pretrained model should be put in path sdnetpretrain/
+The pretrained model should be put in data folder `sdnetpretrain`

 You can download the pretrained file in this [link](https://1drv.ms/u/s!Apx2f2KG2lXYglzYgrNd479FaoLS).